Yuanchu/YOLO3D/README.md

 You may refer to either our report or poster for more details.

 ## Future Work
 For future work, we can train model directly on labeled 3D data to make direct predictions without having to use homography and be able to visualize uncertainty in 3D.
 We can also attempt to take other models such as Fast-RCNN to 3D.
-Yet another direction would to extend [YOLO 4D](https://openreview.net/pdf?id=B1xWZic29m).
+Yet another direction would to extend to 4D as just presented at NeurIPS 2018: [YOLO 4D](https://openreview.net/pdf?id=B1xWZic29m)!

 ## Acknowledgments
 We would like to thank Professor Iddo Drori and Chenqin for their constructive feedbacks throughout this project!